dennisss/quadctrl/README.md

 - Uses custom versions of libftdi and libusb (included)

 - For compiling, you need to separately compile `roscpp_android_ndk` and place it in the `ext` folfer

+- TODO: Add video streaming
+	- Combine the native mvision code using the capture request to go to many places.
+	- One of which should be like https://github.com/fyhertz/libstreaming